rudald/expandedTableViewIOSSwift/README.md

 You can also check implemented example here in this repository

 To use it you should:
-Add this file ExpandableTableView.swift to your project and in some TableViewController extend from ExpandableTableView class.
+<b> Add this file ExpandableTableView.swift to your project and in some TableViewController extend from ExpandableTableView class. </b>

 To work it properly you should do: